Call Us

 "This wouldn't be screen time dictatorship.
 Children would still have access to laptops and iPads at home and in lessons perhaps, where allowed.
 But it would be a start.
 With half of teens now feeling addicted to their mobile devices, it would help improve mental health and behaviour, and reduce the daily conflict over phone use."

-"Phone time stimulates the 'reward centre' of the brain, acting as a digital drug, so young people want more and more of it but young people should be active, investigating life in the real world and having lots of social interaction to develop healthily, physically and mentally.
+"Phone time stimulates the 'reward centre' of the brain, acting as a digital drug, so young people want more and more of it.
+But young people should be active, investigating life in the real world and having lots of social interaction to develop healthily, physically and mentally.

-"Young people also find themselves chasing likes and becoming very anxious about their appearance online and offline, and feeling that they can't 'switch off' as that could be seen as socially damaging," Dr van Zwanenberg added.
+"Young people also find themselves chasing 'likes' and becoming very anxious about their appearance online and offline, and feeling that they can't 'switch off' as that could be seen as socially damaging," Dr van Zwanenberg added.

-"I have seen a rise in young patients citing their own use of social media as a major contributing factor to their developing depression, anxiety and eating disorders.
+"I've seen a rise in young patients citing their own use of social media as a major contributing factor to their developing depression, anxiety and eating disorders.
 Young people are increasingly exposed to unhealthy and unrealistic physiques.
 Priory consultants visited a school where the vast majority of young girls they spoke to said they felt compelled to digitally enhance their image before displaying it on social media, which is very worrying.
 Helping young people develop a positive identity, by building confidence, self-esteem and interests, without reference to weight or looks, is imperative.
 Ensuring they understand that social media presents a distorted reality is crucial."

 How to get a child off their devices